AlexELEC/docs.dev/content.en/docs/tvlink/docs/settings.md

 + «Sources Proxy» and «Streams Proxy» – allow you to set a proxy for sources and streams.
 Format: «http://login:password@your.proxy:port».
 The «login/password» values are optional.
 Supported protocols: http, https, socks5.

+## «Smart» Mode for HLS Playlist Reloading

+Smart mode automatically determines the optimal time to request a playlist update.
+Its goal is to get a new segment as early as possible without making unnecessary requests to the server.
+You typically don't need to configure anything, as the default values are already optimized.
+However, if you want to customize the settings, a detailed explanation is provided below.

+**How It Works**

+Each segment has a specific duration (e.g., 5 seconds).
+Smart mode operates as follows:

++ It waits almost until the end of the current segment and makes an "early" request.
++ If a new segment hasn't appeared yet, it performs a short "recheck" a little later (no more frequently than specified).
++ It adds a small amount of "jitter" (a random time variation) to avoid bombarding the server with requests at the exact same moment.

+This approach ensures a minimum number of requests and fast delivery of new segments.

+**Possible Scenarios**

++ A new segment has appeared: the next request is made "slightly before the end" of the current segment.
++ No new segment yet: the program waits for a short, fixed interval and rechecks.
++ Playlist is empty or has no duration: the mode temporarily switches to a fallback algorithm and resets its internal state.
+This ensures a correct restart when the playlist becomes available again.

+**Parameters**

+Current default values (tvlink/libs/streamlink/stream/hls/hls.py):

+    class HLSStreamWorker(SegmentedStreamWorker[HLSSegment, Response]):
+        ...
+        # Smart reload playlist settings
+        self.reload_early_offset_s: float = 0.10
+        self.reload_publish_slack_s: float = 0.25
+        self.reload_idle_min: float = 0.80
+        self.reload_jitter_ms: int = 30
+        ...

+**Parameter Meanings:**

++ reload_early_offset_s (seconds)
+    + Determines how much earlier than the "end of the segment" the request should be made.
+    + 0.10 means the playlist is requested approximately 100 ms before the segment ends.
+    + You can specify a negative number to request "slightly after the end" (e.g., -0.05).
+This almost eliminates "double" requests but can slightly increase latency.
++ reload_publish_slack_s (seconds)
+    + This is a time buffer for the "recheck" when a new segment isn't yet available.
+    + It works in conjunction with the minimum interval.
++ reload_idle_min (seconds)
+    + The minimum interval between "rechecks" to avoid spamming the server.
+    + Increasing this value will reduce the number of requests but might introduce a small additional delay.
++ reload_jitter_ms (milliseconds)
+    + A random "noise" added to the waiting interval to prevent requests from being sent on a strict timer.
+    + Typically 20–50 ms.

+**Internal Guarantees:**

++ The minimum technical waiting time is 0.25 seconds.
++ An excessively large positive offset is automatically limited to prevent the waiting time from becoming almost zero.

+**When to Adjust Settings:**

++ If you want to reduce the number of "double" requests:
+    + Slightly increase reload_early_offset_s (e.g., to 0.15–0.20) or make it negative (e.g., -0.05…-0.10).
++ If the server is complaining about frequent requests:
+    + Increase reload_idle_min (e.g., to 1.0–1.5).
++ If you want the most "live" stream (minimum latency):
+    + Keep reload_early_offset_s around 0.05–0.10 and do not increase reload_idle_min.

+**Example Logs and How to Read Them:**

++ Next reload [smart] in 4.746s: base=5.000s changed=True streak=0
+    + base — duration of the last segment (in seconds).
+    + changed — the playlist has been updated (a new segment appeared).
+    + streak — how many times in a row the playlist has NOT changed (0 means it just updated).
+    + in 4.746s — the number of seconds until the next planned request.
++ Reloading playlist [smart]: base=5.000s changed=True streak=0 planned=4.871s | waited=4.746s elapsed=0.125s
+    + planned — the number of seconds the current waiting cycle was planned for.
+    + waited — how long the program actually waited.
+    + elapsed — overhead between cycles (processing time, etc.).

+You'll typically see 1–2 requests for every 5-second segment, which is normal and desirable behavior.

+**Briefly on Fault Tolerance**

++ If the playlist is temporarily "broken" (no segments or duration), smart mode will switch to a fallback calculation and reset its internal state.
+This ensures that when the playlist returns, it will start working "from a clean slate."
++ The first cycle after a stream starts is treated as "changed" to avoid an unnecessary initial pause.

+{{% hint warning %}}
+If you're unsure what to change, **leave the default settings**.
+They provide an excellent balance between speed and the number of requests.
+{{% /hint %}}

 ## Stream settings for individual sources